punz321/Kidney-Stone-Detection/README.md

 # Result and Discussion
 The YOLOv9 model achieved a mean Average Precision (mAP) of 85% on the test dataset, indicating its effectiveness in object detection tasks.
 The model demonstrated high precision and recall rates, with precision at 82% and recall at 84%.
 These results underscore the YOLOv9 model's ability to accurately detect and localize objects in images while maintaining a low false positive rate.

+Not yet deployed the model, but in the process

+Will release the annotated dataset soon!

+# Tips to actually make it work
+> Use your own API key in kaggle.json file
+> Update the paths of train and test folder in data.yaml file